 Almost all successful companies use content resources to explain why they need your product.
 Content in forms of video, blogs, white papers etc helps to stand out from competition.
 And the best way to explain your story to website visitors is to give the solution to their problem with the help of your service.
 Although it might sound cliché without high quality information, convince the visitors why your product is exactly what they need.

 A powerful brand, spectacular design, and SEO are important at convincing some prospects, but majority will compare your software to competitors.
-It's your chance to make them realise the benefits of your service by showing them true data, information, and customer cases.
+It’s your chance to make them realize the benefits of your service by showing them true data, information, and customer cases.
 It’s your chance to prove that your service is exactly what they need.

 To increase the chances of using your product after the end of the trial period, be successful at telling your value proposition from the very beginning of their customer journey.

 Sell your value from the first minute person visits a site.
 Let it be the beginning of your company story.
 The first sentence sticks to our brain more than you can imagine.

 People will always have doubts about whether your product is exactly what they need.
 By creating case studies you will build trust and credibility, while also convincing them in superiority of your product.

 There is a lot of noise on the internet.
 Billions of articles overflow the ocean of stuff people never going to care about.
 “Create content people will care about” – is the most cliche of all cliches advices, but it works.
 It is an advice that will save you from wasting your precious time.